eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 Particularly when Ranked-Choice Voting has stolen all of the oxygen of the reform space, using VSE in this way is a powerful tool to demonstrate that there are better alternatives to RCV.
 These simulations *do* show the shortcomings of RCV's blindness, due to its inability to see beyond the current active choice of a voter.
 The three systems supported by the Equal Vote Coalition all solve the issue of vote splitting by looking at each voter's *entire* ballot *immediately*, and that translates to strong VSE.

-And when we look at the actual numbers, it generally supports their narrative that STAR does the overall best job at finding the highest utility candidate (in simulations)<d-footnote>Condorcet methods are also exceptionally strong performers in this regard, but there is a valid case that scoring requires less cognitive load and scales better than a ranked system.</d-footnote>, while Approval is a simple "most bang for your buck" alternative that they also "approve of".
+And when we look at the actual numbers, it generally supports their narrative that STAR does the overall best job at finding the highest utility candidate (in simulations)<d-footnote>Condorcet methods are also exceptionally strong performers in this regard, but there is a valid case that scoring requires less cognitive load and scales better than a ranked system.</d-footnote>, while Approval is a simple "most bang for your buck" alternative that they also "approve of"<d-footnote>On the <a href="https://bettervoting.com/">BetterVoting website</a> (a project of the Equal Vote Coalition), they list Approval as being "recommended for simplicity", and STAR as being "recommended for accuracy".
+With Condorcet being relegated as "recommended for ranking" (despite being exceptionally accurate).
+I do personally disagree with this framing, and I would rather use "recommended for scoring" for STAR.</d-footnote>.

 > [Approval is] not the best of the methods I tested, but it certainly is the best "bang for the buck"; a simple reform, with basically no downsides, which improves outcomes hugely.
 (Quinn, 2017<d-cite key="quinn2017vseSummary"></d-cite>)